Green beans are easy to grow and give a generous harvest even if you do not have a lot of space.

 Where to plant your beans

-Green beans like a fertile well drained soil.
+Green beans prefer fertile well-drained soil.
 The soil used for growing green beans should ideally be slightly acidic to neutral with a soil ph in the range of 6-7.

-Add compost or a slow release fertilizer to your soil if you are working with a soil of poor quality.
+Add compost or a slow-release fertilizer to your soil if you are working with soil of poor quality.

 How to plant green beans